Plumbing, Mechanical, Fuel Gas, Swimming Pool & Private Sewage Disposal: Conformity Assessment Made Easy and Credible

 What sets ICC-ES apart from other service providers?
 Well, it is numerous:

 - ICC-ES PMG program is more affordable than other service providers.
-In average, an applicant saves 50% when switching over to ICC-ES PMG.
+On average, an applicant saves 50% when switching over to ICC-ES PMG.

 - The code officials and inspectors in the US and Canada, many of whom being members of the International Code Council, readily recognize and trust the ICC-ES PMG mark of conformity.
-Some look for only the PMG mark when approving products for Installation.
+Some only look for the PMG mark when approving products for Installation.

-- ICC-ES PMG’s product evaluation is the most comprehensive product evaluation in the industry.
-Products are evaluation to the IPC, IRC, NPCC as well as any local and state codes (at the request of the clients).
+- ICC-ES PMG’s product evaluation offers the most comprehensive product evaluation in the service industry.
+Products are evaluated to the IPC, IRC, NPCC as well as any local and state codes (at the request of the clients).

-- ICC-ES PMG does not only thorough evaluation, but expedited evaluation.
+- ICC-ES PMG not only does thorough evaluations, but expedited evaluations.
 While others may use monthly committee meeting with a group of bureaucrats, ICC-ES uses the services of experienced engineers with many years of codes and standards experience.

-- ICC-ES PMG does not conduct useless warehouse inspections to save manufacturers money and time.
+- ICC-ES PMG does not conduct useless warehouse inspections, which saves manufacturers money and time.

-- ICC-ES PMG offers free WaterSense listing
+- ICC-ES PMG offers free WaterSense listing.

-- It offers free NSF 372 and lead law listing
+- It offers free NSF 372 and lead law listing.

 - The NSF 61 listing is normally in the same file as the performance file applicable to the product, hence, there are no additional fees for maintenance of NSF 61 listings.

 Above all, ICC-ES is backed by the International Code Council, the publisher of the most prominent codes in the nation, from the building code, to the plumbing, mechanical and gas code and the swimming pool code.
-ICC-ES has all the expertise in house to conduct the most comprehensive product evaluation.
+ICC-ES has all the expertise in-house to conduct the most comprehensive product evaluations.
 It also has the most experienced and friendly engineers and staff in the industry.
 Code officials look for the ICC-ES marks of conformity; manufacturers trust the ICC-ES marks of conformity.
-For more information visit www.icc-es-pmg.org or contact an ICC-ES Connect+ customer care representative on 1-800-423-6587.
+For more information visit www.icc-es-pmg.org or contact an ICC-ES Connect+ Customer Care representative on 1-800-423-6587.